Understanding Safety Laws & Regulations

 Work Health and Safety Acts

-The Work Health and Safety (WHS) Acts serve as the foundational legal framework designed to safeguard the health, safety, and welfare of all workplace participants.
+The Work Health and Safety (WHS) Act serves as the foundational legal framework designed to safeguard the health, safety, and welfare of all workplace participants.
 These Acts delineate the responsibilities of various professionals including architects, designers, builders, building managers, installers, and maintenance workers.

 Work Health and Safety Regulations